 PSYC 101 Minimum Grade: D

-Designed to guide students in the application of psychological theory and research to work in the classroom, this course will include topics such as learning, aspects of human development that influence learning, and how to structure the classroom environment to maximize learning.
+Designed to guide students in the application of psychological theory and research to work in the classroom.
+Includes topics such as learning, aspects of human development that influence learning, and how to structure the classroom environment to maximize learning.
 Upon sufficient demand.

 Prerequisite: